dsaucez/SLICES/sopnode/ansible/README.md

 Because of licensing issues, we cannot provide `p4-studio` that is required to build SD-Fabric for tofino switches.
-It is assumed here that a the `p4-studio` docker image is available on the controller nodes and that this image contains `p4-studio` with the `SDE 9.7.0`.
+It is assumed here that  the `p4-studio` docker image is available on the controller nodes and that this image contains `p4-studio` with the `SDE 9.7.0`.